Package 'mwana'

 .source

 The source of evidence.
 A choice between "survey" for representative survey data at the area of analysis; "screening" for screening data; "ssite" for community-based sentinel site data.
+Default value is "survey".

 Value